 The Nigerian payment gateways typically support all local payment methods in Nigeria.
 These include Naira Visa cards, Naira Mastercards, Interswitch Verve cards, cash tokens, USSD, instant bank transfer in addition to the array of mobile payment schemes offered by 3rd parties.

-- Interswitch: the company offers solutions including WebPay, WebPayDirect and QuickTeller, to support e-commerce businesses.
+- Interswitch: Interswitch is one of the oldest and leading payment processors in Nigeria, offering a range of payment solutions that extend beyond e-commerce.
+The company offers solutions including WebPay, WebPayDirect and QuickTeller, to support e-commerce businesses.

-- GTPay: powered by GTBank, this enables merchants who bank with GTBank to accept payments online, after an application and approval process by the bank.
+- GTPay: powered by a leading bank GTBank, this enables merchants who bank with GTBank to accept payments online, after an application and approval process by the bank.

 - PayStack: this gateway supports local and international card payments, GTBank *737#, Visa Q, and Internet Banking for some 7 banks.
 PayStack is currently one of the more popular gateways in Nigeria presently.

 - Rave by FlutterWave: a very modern gateway backed by local and international technology.
-It supports over 150 currencies and is used by leading brands.
+You can accept payment via Visa, Mastercard, Verve, USSD, MobileMoney, Cash tokens and online bank transfer.
+It supports over 150 currencies and is used by leading brands in Nigeria and across Africa.

 - Paga: a locally-grown gateway that focuses primarily on mobile payment.